unfoldingWord-box3/desktop-app-template/linux/buildResources/README.txt

      This will launch http://localhost:19119 in Firefox (if available) or in your default web browser.
 2. Re-connect to http://localhost:19119 from your web browser as needed.

-Best viewed with a Graphite-enabled browser such as Firefox.
+Best viewed with a Graphite-enabled browser such as Firefox, Zen Browser, LibreWolf or via Electronite.